PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 scp job.slurm <YourNetID>@adroit.princeton.edu:/scratch/network/$USER/python_test
 ```

-Everything is in place on Adroit.
-Let's connect to that machine and submit the job.
+Now everything is in place on Adroit.
+Let's connect to the head node of that cluster and submit the job.

 ### Connect to Adroit